Great Expectations (2011 TV series): Part three

 Magwitch reveals that he was married to a woman called Molly and they had a daughter, but when he went away for work their associate Compeyson tried to rape her, and Molly fought him off.
 Compeyson reported Molly for attempted murder and she was put in jail.
 Magwitch returned to find his wife in jail and was told of his daughter's death.
 Though his wife was spared hanging by Jaggers, Magwitch began drinking and fell into crime.
 He ended up arrested for a crime both he and Compeyson had committed; Compeyson received two years and Magwitch life.

 Pocket and Wemmick find a trustworthy ship to sail Magwitch away from London, and Pip decides to go with him.
 Orlick discovers Pip's association with Magwitch and tells Compeyson.
 Orlick attacks Pip, yet Pip overpowers him and leaves for the ship.
 As they row towards the ship, Compeyson and guards approach on another boat; Magwitch stabs Compeyson to death, but is severely beaten by the guards before being taken to prison to await hanging.

-Pip goes to Jaggers and, seeing his housekeeper Molly, realises she is Magwitch's Molly, and after freeing her from jail Jaggers took her on as his servant.
+Pip goes to Jaggers and, seeing his housekeeper Molly, realises she is Magwitch's Molly.
+After freeing her from jail, Jaggers took her on as his servant.
 He also realises that Estella was Molly's and Magwitch's daughter.
 Pip goes to Magwitch on his deathbed and tells him that his daughter is alive and loved before Magwitch dies.

 Estella marries Drummle who, after repeatedly abusing his horse, is kicked to death by it, freeing Estella, who also shows signs of his abuse with bruised shoulders.
 She becomes the inheritor of Havisham's and Drummle's estates.
 Pip, still in one pound's worth of debt to his collectors, intends to leave London, but Wemmick informs him that it has been paid by Joe, whom he had written to asking for help.
 Pip returns home and begs and receives Joe's forgiveness.
 Pip goes to Havisham's house where he finds Estella.
 The pair share a tender scene in the drive.